yeskoldj/rbweb/README.md

 ## Getting Started

 First, create a `.env.local` file by copying `.env.example` and filling in the required environment variables.
 Supabase and Square credentials can be retrieved from your project settings.
 Set `ALLOWED_ORIGIN` to the URL of your frontend to control CORS for the Supabase Edge Functions (it defaults to `*` during development).
+When deploying the hardened notification functions you must also configure `BUSINESS_NOTIFICATION_ALLOWLIST` with a comma-separated list of every internal address that should be able to receive operational emails; requests to other recipients will now be rejected.

 After that, run the development server: